al-jshen/gmestan-examples/README.md

 ## Extended model

 The extended model used for analysis of H3 halo stars is provided in [`models/h3p.stan`](models/h3p.stan).
+The model is currently written assuming complete data, but is already set up so that it can be easily modified to use incomplete data.

+There are again two examples, [`examples/h3.ipynb`](examples/h3.ipynb) and [`examples/h3.r`](examples/h3.r).
 Bring your own data!

 ## Python

 To install [CmdStanPy](https://github.com/stan-dev/cmdstanpy) (a lightweight Python interface to Stan), see the instructions [here](https://cmdstanpy.readthedocs.io/en/v0.9.76/installation.html).

-The Python file, [`examples/gme_py.ipynb`](examples/gme_py.ipynb), is a Jupyter notebook.
+The Python examples are Jupyter notebooks.
 Apart from Pystan and Jupyter, the necessary dependencies to run all the code in the notebook can be installed through `pip` with the following line:

 ```
 pip3 install numpy pandas matplotlib arviz seaborn